What we believe

 We are guided by humility – cognizant of the tragic costs of war, the limits of American power, and our own long and incomplete pursuit of a more perfect union.

-We are deeply grateful to the men and women serving in our armed forces, diplomatic corps, development organizations, and intelligence agencies, and determined to provide them the resources they need.
+We are deeply grateful to those serving in our armed forces, diplomatic corps, development organizations, and intelligence agencies, and determined to provide them the resources they need.

 And we are optimistic about America’s future, confident in the resilience and capacity of the American people to overcome any challenge, steadfast in belief in the importance of American global leadership, and resolved to preserve America’s historic role as a beacon to the world.